How to protect your vision while you watch the eclipse

 Everyone in North America will be able to see a solar eclipse that afternoon.
 The Chicago area will see a partial eclipse, while downstate folks will see a total eclipse.

 It’s an amazing sight.
-And it doesn’t happen very often (the last total solar eclipse viewed from the contiguous U.S. was on Feb.
-26, 1979), so don’t miss it!
+And it doesn’t happen very often.
+The last total solar eclipse viewed from the contiguous U.S. was on Aug.
+21, 2017, and it won’t happen again until Aug.
+23, 2044, so don’t miss it!

 But before you run outside for a peek, brush up on eye protection, as staring at the sun can cause serious damage to your eyes.

-According to the American Optometric Association, people must use eclipse viewers to safely watch the event.
+According to the American Optometric Association, it’s important to use eclipse viewers to safely watch the event.
 If you watch the eclipse with unprotected eyes, you risk the concentrated rays of the sun causing permanent damage to your retinas.

 The American Astronomical Society provides a list of reputable companies that sell solar filters and viewers.